 - Hypothesis 1: The method for solving of TSP that is made of two independent methods, genetic algorithm and 2-opt heuristic, outperforms each of the combined methods in terms of the quality of solution. - Hypothesis 2: The quality of solution of a special method to the problem of a traveling visitor problem, outperforms algorithms for solving general TSP problem when they are used for solving traveling visitor problem.

 Using a specific methodology, detaily described in Chapter 3, we prove the correctness of the hypotheses 1.
 Furthermore, in Chapter 4 we prove the correctness of the hypotheses 2.
-Research objective of the thesis is the proof of the hypotheses 1 and 2.

 Contributions to the science consist of the following results: